arialdomartini/arch-board/Structure.md

   - All members present at the board meeting when the decision is made, can vote.
   - The SVP Engineering (BDFL) has passive membership on the architecture board with no voting rights, but has the right to veto decisions.
   - Decisions are made via majority vote.
+  - In case of a stalemate, the chair has the deciding vote.